opencarecc/opencareMakerPlaybook/ezio_manzini_about_opencare_project.md

 To overcome this crisis a brand new care systems has to be imagined and enhanced.
 To move in this direction, a first step is to better understand caring activities, considering their nature and diversity.

-####What is care?
+#### // What is care?
 Aside from being a word that we use regularly, the meaning of "care" might have different interpretations:

 *[by Ezio Manzini]*

 1. *Care referred to a special kind of human interaction*: someone (the care giver) gives attention to, and takes action for, someone else (the care receiver).

-2.*Care referred to a set of artifacts*: the products and services of the system which, in a given time and place, enables the care activities (i.e. the care interaction of the point 1).
+2. *Care referred to a set of artifacts*: the products and services of the system which, in a given time and place, enables the care activities (i.e. the care interaction of the point 1).

 #### What is open?